-A Tumblr on reading, writing and watching World War I, curated someone who likes history, costume dramas and Australia.
+A Tumblr on reading, writing and watching World War I, curated Senna, who likes history, costume dramas and Australia.
 Those are her great grandparents on the left.

 A round-up of recommended reading and watching.

 Highlights: • Reviews of pop culture about WWI

 • War poetry